kalisture/Scryfall_Proxy_Prepper/README.md

 Notes:
 By default will download images, taking into account printings, amount of copies.

+Deck will never overwrite, will create a new folder.

 Double sided cards will be stored seperately.

 x CosmoPrint Ready - Adds a 3+mm bleed, and converts to PDF at the end.